 Thankfulness is like oil, and the fire of the Holy Spirit is the light.
 When they come together, the righteous—which is YOU because of Jesus’ work—shine and wickedness must scatter.
 Let the Lord anoint you with fresh oil during the season of light.

-“For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.”—2 Corinthians 5:21
+“For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.”

-but the lamp of the wicked will be put out.”
+“The light of the righteous rejoices, but the lamp of the wicked will be put out.”

-Decree and Declare the Light in Your Home
+The Mystery of Hanukkah | Decree and Declare the Light in Your Home

-The 1st Candle
+The Shamash Candle and the 1st Candle

-“Father God, we decree and declare that you have called, chosen, saved, and blessed us to be one with you.
-Thank you, Father, for your abounding love that restores us to you through Christ.”
+“Father God, we decree and declare that You have called, chosen, saved, and blessed us to be one with You.
+Thank You, Father, for Your abounding love that restores us to You through Christ.”

 The 2nd Candle

 Biblically, the number “two” deals with the duplicity of man, which is body and spirit.

 The 3rd Candle

-“Father God, thank you for the unity of the Trinity—the Father, Son, and Holy Spirit.
-We thank you for the power of the three stranded cord and the covenant with you—that the cord is not easily broken and we can overcome.”
+“Father God, thank You for the unity of the Trinity—the Father, Son, and Holy Spirit.
+We thank You for the power of the three-stranded cord and the covenant with You—that the cord is not easily broken, and we can overcome.”

 The 4th Candle

-“Father God, reveal to us the open door you want us to walk through.
-Thank you for the opportunity, and we will say yes to walking through, in wholeness and in Jesus’ name, through the doors you have opened.”
+“Father God, reveal to us the open door You want us to walk through.
+Thank You for the opportunity, and we will say yes to walking through, in wholeness and in Jesus’ name, through the doors you have opened.”

 The 5th Candle

-“Father God, let us have your grace, favor, power, and authority to walk in your light for your glory.
-Shine your face on us and show us your favor.
-Let us embrace the truth that your grace, through Jesus, freely justifies us.”
+“Father God, let us have Your grace, favor, power, and authority to walk in Your light for Your glory.
+Shine Your face on us and show us Your favor.
+Let us embrace the truth that Your grace, through Jesus, freely justifies us.”

 The 6th Candle

-“Father God, thank you for giving us supernatural power to overcome the nature of man in every aspect.
-You’ve made us supernatural agents from heaven to earth, and we ask that you let the light shine over all our weaknesses so that you may receive the glory.”
+“Father God, thank You for giving us supernatural power to overcome the nature of man in every aspect.
+You’ve made us supernatural agents from Heaven to Earth, and we ask that You let the light shine over all our weaknesses so that You may receive the glory.”

 The 7th Candle

-“Father God, you are perfect and complete.
-Thank you for the perfection of Jesus in us.
+“Father God, You are perfect and complete.
+Thank You for the perfection of Jesus in us.
 Let the light and the completion that was done on the cross shine through us.”

 The 8th Candle

 “Father God, we decree and declare this is a year of new beginnings.
 Let the resurrection power shine through us as we enter this next season.
-Renew and revive our souls with a fresh, new anointing that will accomplish Your will for Your kingdom.”
+Renew and revive our souls with a fresh, new anointing that will accomplish Your will for Your Kingdom.”